 3. Avoiding Long Queues and Crowds

-> In general, the high-season is March-November, so check for Chinese holidays and try not to go during those times.
-If possible, don’t go during National day Holiday (October 1-8), it is the most popular holiday in China for travel.
+In general, the high season is March-November, so check for Chinese holidays and try not to go during those times.
+If possible, don’t go during the National day Holiday (October 1-8), it is the most popular holiday in China for travel.
 Labor Day (May 1-7) is another good holiday to avoid.

-> Low season is obviously better for avoiding crowds, but the winter months are colder, and sometimes the glass-floored walkways and other attractions will be shut down due to inclement weather, so it is also a riskier time to visit.
+Low season is obviously better for avoiding crowds, but the winter months are colder, and sometimes the glass-floored walkways and other attractions will be shut down due to inclement weather, so it is also a riskier time to visit.

 4. What is at the top of Tianmen Mountain?

 - Tianmen Mountain Temple- an old Tang Dynasty temple, largely destroyed in the first half of the 20th century, was rebuilt in 1949.

 - 3 Glass walkways- great for thrill-seekers and cool pictures.